GoWeb-Internship/gw-fe-marathon-project/content/chapters/start/en.md

           successfully.
 After all, you are beginner programmers and you will definitely "work" for real **👌**
         question_range: "4"
+      - id: "1666698417037"
+        question_title: If I will be late for  the beginning of lessons?
+        description: All materials and videos will be waiting for you in the chatbot, the main thing is to be in time for the deadline for submitting the HW 🔥
+        question_range: "5"
 chapter_range: "1"
 ---